madphysics/imperial_debugger/README.md

 ## Potential XCVR chips

 ### RS232
-  * MAX3222E -- Looks good.
+  * TI MAX3222E -- Looks good.
 Has protection in it.
 250k min speeds.
     * MAX3222EEWN is WideSOIC
 	  * Also available in SSOP 20 pin, which is harder to solder.
     * 4 signals, so TX/RX and CTS/RTS